epfl-si/meteor-accounts-oidc/IMPLEMENTATION.md

 2. In the case of a new user, Meteor must populate it.
 By default it just copies `options.profile` into the new user document's `.profile` field.
 3. Finally, Meteor creates resp. updates the `.service.oidc` field in the new resp. existing user's MongoDB document.
 To do that, it simply copies resp. merges the entire `serviceData` object into `.service.oidc`.

-`epfl:accounts-tequila` has little leeway but to pick sensible defaults for its `serviceData` and `options` return values, using data from the IdP (and the email address as the unique key for step 1), as explained in [README.md](./README.md).
+`epfl:accounts-oidc` has little leeway but to pick sensible defaults for its `serviceData` and `options` return values, using data from the IdP (and the email address as the unique key for step 1), as explained in [README.md](./README.md).
 On the other hand, the application enjoys access to the following callback hooks:

 - [`Accounts.onCreateUser`](https://docs.meteor.com/api/accounts#AccountsServer-onCreateUser), as the name implies, lets the application author override step 2 entirely.
 It also obtains the `options` data structure mentioned above as a parameter, which gives `epfl:accounts-tequila` the opportunity to provide helpful data besides `options.profile` for `Accounts.onCreateUser` implementors;
 - [`Accounts.setAdditionalFindUserOnExternalLogin`](https://docs.meteor.com/api/accounts#AccountsServer-setAdditionalFindUserOnExternalLogin), again as the name implies, lets the application author override step 1 only in part — That is, the app-provided callback only kicks in in case the MongoDB search turns up nothing.